Clinic Veterinary Assistant/Technician

 Purpose of The Position

 Must be able to work with dogs, cats, rabbits and other miscellaneous small pets.
 Must be able to understand and strictly follow all verbal and written directions from Staff Veterinarians and the Clinic Director.
+Experience in a veterinary hospital preferred but not required.
+We will train.

 While performing the essential functions of this job, veterinary assistants/technicians are regularly required to lift 50 - 75 pounds repeatedly throughout the workday and must be able to safely and properly restrain large and/or fractious animals.
 Technicians are regularly required to kneel, bend, twist, stand and walk for long periods, and converse with clients to explain procedures and service schedules.
 The technicians are required to regularly perform repetitive wrist, hand and/or finger movement.
 The veterinary technician is regularly required to talk, feel the attributes of objects, grasp, push, and reach with arms or hands.